saransh03sharma/MultiModal_Intent_EMNLP2025/README.md

 This project investigates **intent recognition using multimodal data** (text, audio, and video) and presents a systematic study of **modality bias** in existing datasets and models.
 The repository contains datasets, experimental pipelines, and scripts required to **reproduce, analyze, and extend** the findings of the paper.

 **Authors:**
-- **Ankan Mullick** — Computer Science Engineering, IIT Kharagpur, India
+- **Ankan Mullick** — Department of Computer Science and Engineering, IIT Kharagpur, India
 - **Saransh Sharma** — Adobe Research, India
-- **Abhik Jana** — Computer Science Engineering, IIT Bhubaneswar, India
+- **Abhik Jana** — Department of Computer Science and Engineering, IIT Bhubaneswar, India
-- **Pawan Goyal** — Computer Science Engineering, IIT Kharagpur, India
+- **Pawan Goyal** — Department of Computer Science and Engineering, IIT Kharagpur, India

 **Contact Emails:**
 - ankanm@kgpian.iitkgp.ac.in